 - Comparing fairies to determine which may bring you more money.

-- Probability, how often particular fairies are landed on?
-Are some more commonly landed on than others?
+- Probability: How often particular fairies are landed on?
+Are some fairies more commonly landed on than others?

 - Number sense with using the die and counting the corresponding spaces.
 Also with translating the acorn amounts on the board into numerical values.

 There’s also a lot of movement with this game.
-The “fairy dust” cards keep players doing different actions, for which they are rewarded.
+Players must perform different actions as directed by the “Fairy Dust” Cards.
+They are rewarded for successfully completing the tasks.
 It helps break up the sitting time for those players that need to move.

 Fairy-opoly is varied enough to set-it apart from traditional Monopoly.
 There’s also plenty of silliness, with the very real possibility of everyone dissolving into a mess of laughter.